 There are some key areas that, if improved, may be able to produce Latino enrollment.

 Though controversial, it might be wise to allow undocumented workers to apply for either federal or state plans.
 Those opposed to this action may not realize that, if a person shows up at an emergency room regardless of that person’s citizenship, life-saving actions will be performed.
 This ends up costing the taxpayer money, and raising medical costs for everyone involved.
-If the underserved undocumented workers had more coverage available, it is less likely that this cost would be passed on to US citizens.
+If the undeserved undocumented workers had more coverage available, it is less likely that this cost would be passed on to US citizens.

 Those who are living in areas where the Medicaid-expansion was accepted are covered.
 However, when Florida lawmakers were offered additional money for Medicaid by the US federal government, they turned these funds down due to ideological differences rather than logical reasoning.
-If the state government was to agree to accept these funds, Florida health insurance would become available to a wider range of people in all underserved populations that are more likely to suffer from poverty.
+If the state government was to agree to accept these funds, Florida health insurance would become available to a wider range of people in all undeserved populations that are more likely to suffer from poverty.